What data does Atlan store with the Microsoft Teams integration?

 - Limited user and channel mapping metadata necessary to deliver notifications to the correct channels

-What data does Atlan NOT access or store from Microsoft Teams?
+Data Atlan doesn't access or store from Microsoft Teams

 The integration is designed for outbound collaboration only.
 Atlan doesn't import or crawl Teams content: